top of page

 Based on archaeological evidence of 5,300-year-old Theobroma cacao recorded at Huaca Montegrande, a valuable conservation program has been initiated in collaboration with local farmers who still have centuries-old cacao trees on their farms.
 This program will allow the preservation of these native trees that are key to restoring the balance of nature.

-One of the first actions of this program is the exclusive purchase of cacao from trees that are more than 100 years old, guaranteeing a fair price for producers.
-This cacao is harvested respecting ancestral customs, such as the cycles of the moon, and is processed in an artisanal manner to produce an ancestral chocolate called: MONTEGRANDE, CACAO AMAZONICO FINO DE ORIGEN.
-This chocolate, which reflects the cultural and natural richness of the region, is marketed to tourists who visit the huaca.
+One of the first actions of this program aims to create an inventory of century-old trees, study their genetics, and purchase cacao from trees that are over 100 years old, as well as from native trees, guaranteeing a fair price for producers.
+This cacao is harvested in accordance with ancestral customs, such as respect for the cycles of the moon, and is processed using traditional methods to produce high-quality cacao that promotes the cultural and natural wealth of the region.

-The vision of the program is to turn Huaca Montegrande into the Sanctuary of Cacao, a place where visitors begin their pilgrimage to see the place where the oldest known cacao in the history of mankind was discovered, and then tour the groves that are home to centuries-old cacao trees.
+The vision of the program is to turn Huaca Montegrande into a Sanctuary of Cacao, a place where visitors begin their pilgrimage to see the place where the oldest cacao belonging to the Marañon Culture has been discovered, and then tour the groves that are home to centuries-old cacao trees.
 This will generate a beneficial economic dynamic for farmers, native Awajun communities and the local population, boosting the local economy and development as well as respect for tradition and the environment.

 Dr. Quirino Olivera and Mirbel Epiquien from MINAM, under a century-old cacao tree.